joy-prime/joy-types/README.md

 Clojure function that the client directly invokes; the method dispatches on the class of its first argument to the appropriate implementation function.

-When a method checks its parameter types, it provides the bare class type of its `this` argument in the `::joy/self` type parameter.
-This can be conveniently referenced in parameter types as the magical `joy/Self` type described above.
+When a method checks its argument and return types, it provides the bare class type of its `this` argument in the `::joy/self` type parameter.
+This can be conveniently referenced throughout the interface type declaration as the magical `joy/Self` type described above.

 ## Class Definitions